 Go during a kid-friendly time of year

 Do your kids love making new friends everywhere they go?
 Make sure to plan your cruise for a time when lots of other families are on vacation.
-Cruises during summer break, winter holidays, and other school vacations typically will have lots more kids on board than at other times of the year.
+Cruises during summer break, winter holidays, and other school vacations typically will have lots more kids on board than at other times of year.

-Considering taking your kids out of school for a cruise?
+Thinking about taking your kids out of school for a cruise?
 Just remember that there probably won’t be lots of other kids for them to hang out with.

 Don’t choose a very short or very long cruise

 On the flip side, cruises longer than seven days tend to attract older people and fewer families with children.
-With higher costs and limited vacation time, many families aren’t able to take the kids on longer voyages.
+With higher costs and limited vacation time, many families aren’t able to take children on longer voyages.
 Stick to week-long cruises or shorter if you want to make sure your kids will have plenty of playmates.

-If you have your heart set on a longer cruise with the kids, consider doing two or more back-to-back cruises.
+If you have your heart set on a longer cruise with the kids, consider doing two back-to-back cruises.
 You’ll get the benefits of getting to know the ship and the ports even better, and if your stateroom is available for both sailings you won’t even need to pack up in between!
 Plus, each individual voyage will be more likely to have more kids on board.